 6. Develop a brand

-No matter how skilled you are and what all services you promise to provide, you need to have a strong marketing strategy to develop your business growth.
-Developing a brand tops the list as this is an ideal marketing material that helps your business to have a personality that your clients can relate to.
+No matter how skilled you are and what services you promise to provide, you need to have a strong marketing strategy to develop your business growth.
+Developing a brand adds more weight to your business credibility.
+This is a marketing strategy that helps you get closer to your clients.
 An attractive graphic look with a colorful logo and readable font can be used in business cards or websites as a strong marketing tool.

 7. Create your website